The Ancient Art of Smudging | Mysticum Luna Gothic Jewellery

 Sage should be burned in a bowl, preferable made of clay.
-It should be lit with a wooden match, when it starts to smoulder that is when you can start the ceremony.
-It is custom to sage yourself before anything else, you can do this by using a cupped hand and drawing the smoke around you, starting at your head going all the way down to your feet.
+It should be lit with a wooden match.
+When it starts to smoulder that is when you can start the ceremony.
+It is custom to sage yourself before anything else.
+This can be done by using a cupped hand and drawing the smoke around you.
+Starting at your head going all the way down to your feet.

 If for example you are performing a ritual in a home you should make your way through each room starting at the front door using either your hand or a feather to waft the smoke into the whole room.
 Make your way around until you reach the back door (or full circle back to the front) this acts as if you’re pushing the negativity out of your home.
 The sage can then be left to smoulder in the bowl until it has turned to ash.